paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 1. Escalation
 1. Consequences

 The main system responsible for dispensing **consequences** for malicious actors is the [dispute system](protocol-disputes.md) which eventually dispenses slash events.
-It is important to note the **high latency** of the punishment as it is only effective after 27 eras (27 days in Polkadot).
+The slashes itself can be dispensed quickly (a matter of blocks) but for an extra layer of auditing all slashes are deferred for 27 days (in Polkadot/Kusama) which gives time for Governance to investigate and potentially alter the punishment.
 Dispute concluding by itself does not immediately remove the validator from the active validator set.

 > **Note:** \
 > There was an additional mechanism of automatically chilling the validator which removed their intent to participate in the next election, but the removed validator could simply re-register his intent to validate.